Ulm-IQO/qudi-core/README.md

 - various tooling as a Python library
 - basic data storage facility

-## Installation of new core
+## Installation
-First create a new environment with python 3.8 (>=3.9 is not yet supported by some packages we use) to install qudi and all dependencies in and activate this environment.
+First create a new Python environment with python 3.8 (>=3.9 is not yet supported by some packages we use) to install qudi and all dependencies in and activate this environment.
 ### Using conda:
 ```bash